A living book about agentic workflows, agent orchestration, and agentic scaffolding

 Shared patterns with OpenClaw: Agent-to-agent communication, code execution environments, conversation-driven workflows.

 The Model Context Protocol (MCP) (https://modelcontextprotocol.io/) has become a practical standard for connecting agents to tools and data sources.
+In December 2025, Anthropic donated MCP governance to the Agentic AI Foundation (AAIF) under the Linux Foundation, signalling its transition from a single-vendor project to a true industry standard.
+The ecosystem reports over 97 million monthly SDK downloads and more than 10,000 active MCP servers.
+MCP Apps launched as the first official extension, enabling interactive UIs (charts, forms, dashboards) to render directly inside MCP clients.
 Today, MCP is less about novel capability and more about reliable interoperability: the same tool server can be used by multiple agent clients with consistent schemas, permissions, and response formats.

 MCP is broadly accepted as a tooling interoperability layer.
 The specifics vary by vendor, but the pattern is consistent: MCP servers expose the tools and resources, while clients orchestrate tool calls and manage safety policies.